 Apple Messages for Business

-Discover everything you need to know about Apple Messages for Business in our informational guide.
+Discover everything you need to know about Apple Business Chat in our guide and integrate Apple Messages for Business with Zendesk today.

-Customers increasingly expect great service across all channels, and they want great conversational experiences in the channels they’re familiar with.
-The Zendesk Customer Experience Trends Report 2023 found that 70 percent of customers buy more from companies when they offer seamless experiences.
-With over 1 billion iPhone users worldwide, businesses stand to gain more customers if they serve people over this popular interface.
+According to Zendesk benchmark data, 70 percent of customers buy more from companies when they offer seamless customer experiences (CX), especially in the channels they’re familiar with.
+With DemandSage reporting that there are over 1 billion iPhone users worldwide, businesses stand to see better organizational success if they serve people over this popular interface.

 - How does Apple Messages for Business work?